Four Cheese Linguine with Prosciutto!

 Now, I have to tell you, my hubby doesn’t like the flavor of bleu cheese.

-Generally, a standard bleu is far too strong for him.
+Generally, a standard blue is far too strong for him.

 Gorgonzola, even one that’s slightly robust, he tolerates in moderation.